- About Dining Areas

 Entering Start and End Times for Meal Services (Breakfast, Lunch, Dinner)

-In the grid in the Active Meal Time section (screenshot below), select the check boxes for the meal periods (breakfast, lunch, dinner) that the dining area supports and enter the start and end times for each selected meal period.
-Click Save at the top right of the slide-out panel to apply your changes.
+- In the grid in the Active Meal Times section (screenshot below), select the check boxes for the meal periods (breakfast, lunch, dinner) that the dining area supports and enter the start and end times for each selected meal period.

-If there is an exception to a standard meal time, then complete the following steps:
+If there is an exception to a standard meal time, in which a meal is served outside of the regular hours, then complete the following steps:

 - Select the Add exceptions check box.
-The screen refreshes with a grid below the check box.
+The screen refreshes the Exception Meal Times section.

 - From the Day field, select the day or days in which the exception applies.